 Unopened wet cat food can last from four months to three years.
 As as soon as a can of cat food is opened it should be sealed and kept in the fridge and used within five to seven days.
 It should only be kept out at room temperature (or in your pet’s bowl) for four hours; if the food is left out for longer than this, it should be thrown away.

 Dry cat food generally lasts for around six months or up to a year from its manufacture date if unopened, but once the seal is broken it should be used within 14 to 21 days.

 Is it OK to feed expired cat food?

-If there are no signs that the cat food has gone bad you can still feed your cat from packets that have gone past their expiry date; however it is not advised as they will not only be losing out on important nutritional value, but it’s not worth the risk to their health.
+If there are no signs that the cat food has gone bad you may be tempted to feed your cat food that has gone past its expiration date.
+However this is not advised.
+Your cat will not only be losing out on important nutritional value, it’s not worth the risk to their health.

 Eating food that has gone bad can lead to health problems because of nutrient deficiencies, as well as causing diarrhea, nausea and an upset stomach.
-It is safer to keep their food in date and throw any expired food away.
+It is safer to keep your cat's food in date and throw any expired food away.

 How to store wet and dry cat food

 Storing wet and dry cat food properly can extend its shelf life.
 Read the tips below to learn how to keep your cat’s food as fresh as possible:

 - Make sure the food bag is sealed properly and not torn or in poor condition.